Gsbirds/Gabby/README.md

 # Gabby
 Portfolio project-

-This is just my personal portfolio website I am working on as I learn how to be a better web dev.
+This is just my personal portfolio website I am working on as I learn how to be a better developer.